A Guide to Your First Year after Bariatric Surgery

 Bariatric surgery alters the size of the stomach and can reroute the digestive system to make it easier for the patient to lose a great amount of weight in a relatively short amount of time.
 Bariatric surgery can be extremely effective for obese patients who have been unsuccessful in losing weight on their own.

 However, it is important that patients are prepared to change their lives in the months following surgery.
-Here, experienced surgeons Fernando Garcia and David Vazquez offer a guide to your first year after bariatric surgery at our Tijuana, Mexico surgical center.
+Here, experienced surgeons Fernando Garcia offers a guide to your first year after bariatric surgery at our Tijuana, Mexico surgical center.

 The Weeks Immediately after Bariatric Surgery